Our Impact

 How we got here:

 In November 2018, United Way– in partnership with Lincoln Public Schools, Nebraska Department of Education, and Nebraska Children and Families Foundation– convened stakeholders across the community to explore how challenges families face in the Lincoln community contribute to chronic absenteeism.
-Through this conversation, not only we did identify challenges, but also solutions that work.
+Through this conversation, not only did we identify challenges, but also solutions that work.

 Our goal is to bring new programs and expand existing programs for the benefits of students in our community.